-Prior to starting Polaris in 1996, Terry spent seven years at Burr, Egan, Deleage & Co. investing in early stage medical and information technology companies.
+Prior to starting Polaris in 1996, Terry was a partner at Burr, Egan, Deleage & Co. investing in early stage medical and information technology companies.
 Terry began his career in venture capital at Golder, Thoma and Cressey in Chicago.

-Terry was formerly chairman of the National Venture Capital Association (NVCA), which represents ninety percent of the venture capitalists in the United States.
+Terry was formerly chairman of the National Venture Capital Association (NVCA).
 During his tenure as NVCA Chairman, Terry testified before Congress for Dodd-Frank Wall Street Reform and Consumer Protection Act.
 He is also chairman of the Global Venture Capital Congress.
 In 2020, the NVCA presented Terry with The Outstanding Service Award, which recognizes the exceptional service of an NVCA director or member who has committed an extraordinary amount of time, resources, and dedication to association efforts that in turn benefits the entire venture community.

 Terry was formerly chairman of the board of the Thayer School of Engineering, Dartmouth College.
 He sits on the boards of The Arthur Rock Center for Entrepreneurship at Harvard Business School (HBS) and The Healthcare Initiative Advisory Board (HBS).
 He also sits on The Brigham Research Institute’s Scientific Advisory Board.
 Terry also serves on a number of public and private boards of directors, including Alector, Adimab, Adagio, Tectonic, Jnana and Seer.
 He previously served on the boards of Cubist, Ironwood, Akamai, Acceleron, Kallyope and DeCode, among others.

 Terry holds an MBA from Harvard Business School, an MS in engineering from The Thayer School at Dartmouth College, and a BS in physics and economics from Hobart College.